 - On-screen text

-The lack of some of these files may not make your project impossible, but is likely to lead to additional costs for re-creation.
-Make sure your video production company delivers all of these files along with the final version for showing.
+Lacking some of these files may likely incur additional costs for re-creation.
+Make sure your video production company delivers all of these files along with the finished video file.

 Contact us for information about process and pricing.